Teaching the Foundations of American Democracy

 SPI records and shares first-person narratives that bring history, science, the arts, and civic life into focus for students.
 Our approach is simple: let young people hear directly from the people whose work and experience shape the world around us.
 Complex ideas become more relatable, and students are invited to connect knowledge with lived experience.

-With funds made available by the Putnam Foundation and through the generosity of private donors, SPI will expand its collection in civics education with a recording featuring Peter Levine, Professor of Citizenship & Public Affairs at Tufts University and chair of Educating for American Democracy.
+With support from the Putnam Foundation and the generosity of private donors, SPI has expanded its American History collection with a new recording featuring Peter Levine, Professor of Citizenship & Public Affairs at Tufts University and chair of Educating for American Democracy.
 Professor Levine is a nationally recognized leader in civic learning and youth engagement.

-His recording, scheduled for October 20, 2025, will help students understand the structure and functions of government while also highlighting pivotal moments in history when democracy was tested and ordinary people came together to reinforce its principles.
+Professor Levine’s recording, now uploaded to the SPI 4–12 Learning Lab, helps students understand the structure and functions of government while highlighting pivotal moments in history when democracy was tested—and when ordinary people came together to uphold its principles.

-Professor Levine will also address the “nuts-and-bolts” skills young people need today: how communities are organized, how coalitions are formed, and how citizens work together to effect change.
+He also addresses the practical “nuts-and-bolts” skills young people need today, including how groups are organized, how coalitions are formed, and how citizens work together to effect change.

 About Story Preservation